enkomio/sacara/ISA.md

 The main entry point is a function named **main**.

 ### Assembling a script
 In order to assemble a *Sacara* script you have to use the **SacaraAsm** utility.
-The utility support various kind of obfuscation options, print the help to know more.
+The utility support various kind of obfuscation options (not all yet implemented), print the help to know more.

 The Sacara source code is called **SIL** which stands for **Sacara Intermediate Language**.